Vivianstats/scLink/README.md

 Any suggestions on the package are welcome!
 For technical problems, please report to [Issues](https://github.com/Vivianstats/scLink/issues).
 For suggestions and comments on the method, please contact Vivian (<vivian.li@rutgers.edu>).

+You can also browse scLink's applications and results at its [web app](https://rutgersbiostat.shinyapps.io/sclink/).

 Installation
 ------------